hariskhan14/grpc-gateway-response-modifier/README.md

-# grpc-gateway-response-modifier
+# GRPC Gateway (response modifier)
-A project to highlight an issue with Response modifier where the response modifier is not respected by a GRPC Gateway.
+A project/example to highlight an issue with Response modifier where the response modifier is not respected by a GRPC Gateway.